The Cheapest Auto Insurance Companies in New Hampshire in 2026

 Why we picked this company

-State Farm is the nation’s largest auto insurance company and brings more than a century of experience to New Hampshire drivers.
+State Farm is the nation’s largest auto insurance company by market share and brings more than a century of experience to New Hampshire drivers.
 It has agents in 41 cities throughout the state for personalized service.
-You’ll also find discounts to save money on car insurance, like the Drive Safe & Save telematics program and multi-policy bundling for homeowners.
+You’ll also find discounts to save money on car insurance, like the Drive Safe & Save telematics program and multi-policy bundling for homeowners and renters.

 Pros